BrockStech/FantAssy/Constiution.md

 ## Other
 * Teams will receive 1 point for a win and 1 point for scoring above the league median.
-* Schedule – 13th game will rotate each year based on final league standings
+* Schedule – one game verse each team (11 games).
+Inner division rival (1 game).
+Outer division rival (1 game).
+Play member of the opposing division based on previous year's regular season result (1 game).

 ### Collusion is prohibited!